chunyu618/chunyu618.github.io/note/tools/compiler/lexer/lexer.md

 ### Some Useful Lex Variables

+- yyin
-- yyin - Input file for scanner, `stdin` if not specified.
+    Input file for scanner, `stdin` if not specified.
+- yyout
-- yyout - Output file for scanner, `stdout` if not specified.
+    Output file for scanner, `stdout` if not specified.
+- yytext
-- yytext - matching token.
+    matching token.
 It will change every time when scanner matchs next token.
+- yyleng
-- yyleng - length of the matched token.
+    length of the matched token.
+- yylineno
-- yylineno - line number.
+    line number.

 ### Some Useful Lex Functions
+- yylex()
-- yylex() - Tyr to match next token, and store the result in `yytext`
+    Try to match next token, and store the result in `yytext`
+- yywrap()
-- yywrap() - It will be called when scanner reaches EOF.
+    It will be called when scanner reaches EOF.
 If the return value of yywrap() is 1, scanner will stop.
 It can be used to parse multiple files and return 1 when reaching EOF of last file.
-- yyless(int n) - Send yytext[n:-1] back to file.
+- yyless(int n)
+    Send yytext[n:-1] back to file.

 ### Compiler and Execute